yeslogic/prince-samples/catalogue/README.md

 ### Instructions

-Build the front cover with crop marks:
+Build the front cover with crop marks as follows:

 ```
 prince Cover.html